-So is it worth visiting Dubai in the winter?
+So, is it Worth Visiting Dubai in the Winter?

 Absolutely!
-We can’t promise blue skies in Dubai every single day but it’s pretty darn close to perfection for your mid-winter vacation!
+We can’t promise clear blue skies in Dubai every single day, but it’s pretty darn close to perfection for your mid-winter vacation!

 Before you go… More important things you should know when planning a trip to Dubai

-- Pop into our essential planning information page, it includes everything you need to know about getting around Dubai, a handy guide on what to pack and top tips for first-timers on the do’s and don’ts, laws and customs to be aware of.
+- Pop into our essential planning information page, it includes everything you need to know about getting around Dubai, a handy guide on what to pack, and top tips for first-timers on the do’s and don’ts, laws, and customs to be aware of.

 - Check out this incredible list of 150+ places you should visit when you’re in Dubai.

-- Pick up a Dubai Pass to save up to 50% on top Dubai attractions
+- Pick up a Dubai Pass from iVenture or a Go City Dubai Pass to save up to 50% on top Dubai attractions.

 - Don’t forget to pack your travel insurance!!!